Deacon: Manner of address

 A deacon is styled as "Deacon", abbreviated variously as "Dn." or "Dcn."

 The proper address in written correspondence for all deacons of the Latin Church in the United States is "Deacon Name", although it is not uncommon to see "Rev. Mr." sometimes used.
 "Rev. Mr.", however, is more often used to indicate a transitional deacon (i.e., preparing for ordination to the priesthood) or one who belongs to a religious institute, while Rev. Deacon is used as the honorific for permanent deacons in many dioceses (e.g., Rev. Deacon John Smith, or Deacon John Smith).
 The decision as to whether deacons wear the Roman collar as street attire is left to the discretion of each bishop.
 Where clerical garb is approved by the bishop, the deacon can choose to wear or not wear the collar.

-Eastern Orthodoxy and Eastern Catholicism
+Eastern Orthodoxy

 Greek Orthodox deacon in the Church of the Nativity in Bethlehem, wearing an orarion over his sticharion.
 On his head he wears the clerical kamilavka.

 Syrian Orthodox deacon with the Orarion above the alb, a censer and the Gospel.

 In addition to proclaiming the Gospel and assisting in the distribution of holy communion, the deacon censes the icons and people, calls the people to prayer, leads the litanies, and has a role in the dialogue of the anaphora.
 In keeping with Eastern tradition, the deacon is not permitted to perform any sacred mysteries (sacraments) on their own, except for Baptism in extremis (in danger of death), conditions under which anyone, including the laity, may baptize.
 When assisting at a normal baptism, it is often the deacon who goes down into the water with the one being baptized.
-In contrast to the Latin Church, deacons in the Eastern Catholic and Eastern Orthodox Churches may not preside at the celebration of marriages, as in Eastern theology the sacrament is conferred by the nuptial blessing of a priest.